adonispuente/insights-dashboard/docs/console.redhat.com/app-sops/clowder/Clowder-workqueue-depth.rst

 Steps
 -----

-- Log into the console / namespace and verify if pods are up / stuck / etc
+- Log into the console and check the `clowder-system` namespace to verify if pods are up, stuck, etc
-- Check logs / events for pods in the `clowder-system` namespace
+- Check the `clowder-controller-manager` pod logs and events in the `clowder-system` namespace
 - Analyze errors in clowder-controller-manager pod logs.
-Try to determine if root cause is user error or clowder bug.
+- Try to determine if root cause is user error or a clowder bug.
+If it is a user error, it will have a message like `error failed to reconcile`.
+If the logs have a golang panic with a traceback message, it is a Clowder issue.
 Escalations
 -----------